saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 ```

 ### Input Redirection
-The same way you can redirect the output of a command to a file, you can redirect its input from a file.
+In the same way as you can redirect the output of a command to a file, you can redirect its input from a file.
 As the greater-than character ***'>'***  is used for output redirection, the less-than character ***'<'*** is used to redirect the input of a command.

 To redirect **standard input** from a file instead of the keyboard: